 Once it’s implanted, the neurostimulator sends mild electrical pulses through the leads to gently stimulate the smooth muscles of the lower stomach.
 These pulses are designed to help control the chronic nausea and vomiting associated with gastroparesis*.

 Using the programming device, your doctor will adjust the neurostimulator to help ensure you receive the level of stimulation that’s right for you.
 Adjusting your Enterra System’s level of stimulation is non-invasive and does not require surgery.

 If you choose, you can ask your doctor to turn off your Enterra System, which does not require any additional procedures, or choose to have your system surgically removed.

-For more information regarding the risks and side effects associated with receiving an Enterra System, visit the Probable Benefits and Risks page.
+Review more information regarding the probable benefits and risks associated with receiving an Enterra System.

 Enterra Therapy is a humanitarian device